simonesilvestroni/m2m-website/_posts/2023-05-30-create-local-folders-matching-a-wwise-switch-group-content.md

    └─ 📂 TestFiles
 ```

-I suppose this shouldn't be new to anyone who has worked with Wwise, especially if they've [integreated REAPER with Wwise](https://www.audiokinetic.com/en/library/reawwise/?source=ReaWwise&id=reawwise), though it's worth repeating.
+I suppose this shouldn't be new to anyone who has worked with Audiokinetic's middleware tool, especially if they've [integrated REAPER with Wwise](https://www.audiokinetic.com/en/library/reawwise/?source=ReaWwise&id=reawwise).

 ### The issue

 What I want to improve is the process of creating local folders that mirror the same structure of the Wwise project.
-In my current example I have 23 Switch Containers, each one needing a local folder where to put any sound assets that will be imported in Wwise.
-Instead of manually copy the switch names and used them to create 23 new folders in my filesystem, I devised a more efficient method.
+In my current example with 23 Switch Containers, each one needs a local folder where to put sound assets that will be imported in Wwise.
+Instead of manually copy the switch names and use them to create 23 new folders in my filesystem, I devised a more efficient method.

 {: .warning }
-**Note** — The following solution is based on macOS.
-I'm not sure whether it's possible to replicate the same steps on Windows, but I'll try.
-Will post an update if I find a way (probably using [<abbr title="Windows Linux Subsystem">WLS</abbr>](https://learn.microsoft.com/en-us/windows/wsl/about)?).
+**Note** — The following solution is based on macOS (10.14), using GNU bash version 5.2.15.
+I'm not sure whether it's possible to replicate the same steps on Windows, maybe using [<abbr title="Windows Linux Subsystem">WLS</abbr>](https://learn.microsoft.com/en-us/windows/wsl/about).

 {: .list-hr }
-- In Finder, I open the folder `Switches` under my Wwise project directory.
+- In Finder, go to the folder `Switches` under the Wwise project directory.
-- With a code editor, I open the Work Unit where the Switch Group is, in my case: `Default Work Unit.wwu`.
+- With a code editor, open the Work Unit where the Switch Group is, in my case: `Default Work Unit.wwu`.
-- I find the Switch Group I’m working on — in my case: `<SwitchGroup Name="GroundMaterialSwitch" ID="{CE340E43-285B-4633-92EB-BA5E6B004F9D}">`.
+- Find the Switch Group, in my case: `<SwitchGroup Name="GroundMaterialSwitch" ID="{CE340E43-285B-4633-92EB-BA5E6B004F9D}">`.
-- The content of the `<ChildrenList>` item is copy-pasted in a new empty file called `switches` saved on my Desktop.
+- The content of the `<ChildrenList>` item is copy-pasted in a new empty file called `switches` saved on the Desktop.
 - After pruning tabs and spaces at the beginning of each line, this is the resulting content:
   ```
   <Switch Name="Dirt" ID="{3840C5F2-2A61-446D-A0B3-DD17F244B85D}"/>